EmoticonYT/realistic_battery/README.md

 Control Android battery level realistically.
 What a cool party trick!

 > [!WARNING]
 > The quick run scripts only work on Linux and macOS.
-You will need to manually install Realistic Battery if yuo would like to use it on Windows.
+You will need to manually install Realistic Battery if you would like to use it on Windows.

 > [!TIP]
 > Install ADB and Python3 to your PATH before running, or it won't work!